Sue Ann Van Dermyden

 + Professional Degrees, Certifications, Awards and Organizations

-• Co-chair of Workplace Investigations Subcommittee of the American Bar Association, a Subcommittee of ABA Employment Rights and Responsibilities Committee, Labor and Employment Law Section (2014 to present)
+• Co-chair, Workplace Investigations Subcommittee of the American Bar Association, a subcommittee of American Bar Association Employment Rights and Responsibilities Committee, Labor and Employment Law Section (2014–present)

 • Member, State Bar of California, Labor & Employment Section